 If we would like to scale 1V/g to 5V/g, then we would need a gain of 5.
 We could choose resistors as follows:

 R3 = 1MΩ; R2 = 250kΩ.

 Since piezo transducers can output a high voltage signal, it is good practice to include diode protection at the input.
-You should choose Zener diodes according to the signal level.
+It would be best if you chose Zener diodes according to the signal level.
 For instance, if you work with 5V signals, then 5.1V Zener should be fine:

-These above circuits are useful if you need to get some quantity measurement.
+The above circuits are practical if you need to get some quantity measurement.
 This means the intensity of vibrations.
 By connecting this circuit to ADC, you can get different values according to acceleration level.
-But sometimes you might only need to trigger circuit when any vibration is present.
+But sometimes, you might only need to trigger the circuit when any vibration is present.
 A simple application can be an alarm.
-To achieve this, you can connect piezo element directly to the microcontroller or another digital circuit by leaving protection diodes only:
+To achieve this, you can connect the piezo element directly to the microcontroller or another digital circuit by leaving protection diodes only:

-All you need is to capture any activity on output and trigger event.
+All you need is to capture any activity on output and trigger events.
 Many projects use something similar.
 There may be some low pass filtering added before output to smooth spikes.
-Simple RC filter works fine.
+A simple RC filter works fine.

 But a more civilized way of triggering events would be by using a simple comparator.
-By using a potentiometer on negative input, there would be possible to adjust the threshold of triggering pulse.
+Using a potentiometer on negative input, there would be possible to adjust the threshold of triggering pulse.
 Such configuration could be used to connect to the microcontroller external interrupt pin.
-This way MCU could wake up only then when comparator pulse is generated instead of continually monitoring ADC and triggering events in software.
+This way, MCU could wake up only when the comparator pulse is generated instead of continually monitoring ADC and triggering software events.
 The simple schematic would look as follows:

 Practically don’t expect to do precise measurements with these vibration sensors.
 They are great for detecting accelerations, shocks, vibrations.
 Also, they are cheap comparing to accelerometers.
 So if your application requires simple sensing, these might be a great choice and money saver.